streamsets/sample-dataops-deployment-ansible/README.md

 #### Run the playbook

-* Install Java 8, 11 or 14 on the host nodes for TARBALL installations
 * Java installed on the host nodes for TARBALL installations.
  Check the [engine requirements](https://docs.streamsets.com/portal/platform-datacollector/latest/datacollector/UserGuide/Installation/Requirements.html#concept_vzg_n2p_kq) for specific Java version requirements.